 Homebuyers who can't put down a sizable down payment with a conventional loan will often need to pay for PMI, or private mortgage insurance.
 This insurance is designed to protect the lender in the event you default on your loan.

 For conventional loans, you’ll typically need to pay for PMI unless you can put down 20 percent of the purchase price.
-Once you’ve paid off at least 20 percent of the loan, you can cancel PMI and stop paying any associated fees.
+You can cancel PMI for conventional loans once you’ve paid off at least 20 percent of the loan value.

 In fact, mortgage insurance costs on FHA and conventional loans can be double or even triple those of USDA mortgages, posing a serious barrier for low-income and cash-strapped buyers.

 USDA mortgage insurance is paid via two fees: an upfront guarantee fee equal to 1 percent of the loan amount, and an annual fee equal to 0.35 percent of the loan amount.

 The one-time upfront guarantee fee, which is also referred to as the USDA funding fee, is paid at closing and typically financed into the loan.